 The Coldwater KiwanisClub received its charter in May 1969 and was organized by the Lima Club.
 The club began with 30 charter members and two of those remain today.
-Our club has maintained a membership of approximately 65 to 70 in recent years.
+Our club has maintained a membership of approximately 60 to 70 in recent years.
 The Kiwanis Club of Coldwater is in Division 2 of the Ohio District.
 Over the years our club has received numerous Distinguished Club Awards from Kiwanis International.
 Seven members have served terms as Kiwanis Division 2 Lt.
 Governors.
 One member has served as the Ohio District Kiwanis Governor.
+One has served as the Ohio District Kiwanis Treasurer.

 Our club normally meets on the first and third Tuesday of the month.
-These meetings are held in the Luken Room at Coldwater Community Hospital.
-The first Tuesday meeting is at 11:30 AM.
-Lunch is available from the Cedar Table Cafe (the hospital cafeteria) at this meeting.
-The third Tuesday meeting is at 7:30 AM.
-Breakfast is available at the Cedar Table Cafe.
+These meetings are held in the Coldwater Good Shepherd Church downstairs meeting room.
+These meetings are at 11:30 AM.

-Meetings begin with brief club announcements followed by an educational and entertaining program.
+Meetings begin with brief club announcements followed by an educational and entertaining program or service project.
 Each month, a new team of several members is assigned responsibility to schedule speakers for that month’s meetings.
 We have found that this method of scheduling speakers provides a wide variety of presentations.
-The meeting typically last one hour.
+Meetings typically last one hour.

 A Board meeting is scheduled once each month and normally is held on the second Tuesday of the Month.
-This meeting is also held in the Luken Room is scheduled to begin at 11:30 AM.
+This meeting is also held at the Good Shepard Church and is scheduled for 11:30 AM.
 The Board meeting is open to all members.

 Typically, our Club schedules a Kiwanis Roundtable on the fourth Tuesday of the month.
 This is a social gathering for members and is located at Rooster Joe Coffee on Sycamore Street in Coldwater at 7:30 AM.